Students must take four years of English. Placements are determined by the department.

-Language, Literature, and Writing II
+Language, Literature and Writing II

 This second-year foundation course focuses on issues of self-identity through a study of novel, drama, memoir, poetry and short story.
 Students do an intensive unit on writing the academic research paper, learning techniques of topic formation, note taking, outlining, as well as organizing and writing the paper.
 The focus is on primary sources.
 Documentation issues are thoroughly addressed.
 Students write for self-expression as well, using different genres.
 Grammar and vocabulary study are integrated into the curriculum as weekly features of instruction.
 Based on teacher and administrative input, students may be placed in sections that are specialized in order to address their needs for enrichment or remediation.

 Enrollment in the AP European History course requires administrative approval.
+Four years of history is required.

 This is the second half of the two-year program in global history with an emphasis on European History.
 Students begin with the period of Enlightenment and the effect it had on the development of modern politics.
 They will explore how it influenced the French Revolution, sparking nationalist liberation movements throughout European nations and their colonial attachments.
 Next, they will examine how the Industrial Revolution had a tremendous effect on the way people within different parts of the World lived and interacted.
 Students will explore how such influences caused the age of imperialism eventually culminating in World War I and World War II.
 Students will witness the devastating, World altering effects of these conflicts resulting in a cold war between the superpowers.
 In addition, students will take a closer look into different areas of concentration, such as genocides and the struggle for the rights of the people.
 This course exposes students to a diverse array of primary source materials -- comparing these historical events to current issues to make these topics much more relatable.
 There are many interactive, experiential activities meant to promote thought while challenging the students to fully analyze historical incidents.
 Students will be better able to evaluate where they stand on issues that helped shape the World we live within today.
 Based on teacher and administrative input, students may be placed in sections that are specialized in order to address their needs for enrichment and/or remediation.